If you’re a big fan of your dog and gardening, you may have wondered about adding dog-safe plants.

 Grow dog-safe plants

-Now that you know what to avoid, let’s look at plants and flowers that are safe.
-Some of these plants are great houseplants, though there are also several that also work well as outdoor plants.
+Now that you know what to avoid, look at pet-friendly plants and flowers.
+Some of these plants are great houseplants, though several also work well as outdoor plants.

 In no particular order, here is our carefully selected top 10: